kleph/dcos-docs/1.10/installing/development/cloud-templates/index.md

 ---
-post_title: DC/OS Cloud Installation Options
+post_title: Install DC/OS using Cloud Templates
-nav_title: Cloud
+nav_title: Cloud Templates
-menu_order: 1
+menu_order: 20
 ---

 Looking to install DC/OS on your cloud of choice?
 Look no further!
 You can use a template or use our advanced custom installer.